periperipatus/ecubioinformatics/unix.md

 ```bash
 curl <GET URL FROM YOUR INSTRUCTOR> -o Archive.zip -J -L -k
 ```
-[/]:# I am just using the link that was provided with the original .docx file.
-No idea where that comes from.
+[/]:# I am using a different version of this from what was originally provided in the Texas Tutorial.
+I am hosting on my Google Drive but won't forever.

 You should see a ```.zip``` file in your directory now.
 You need to ```unzip``` it